-Judges will visit all 40 shortlisted high streets, assessing each one based on their original entry against the four pillars of success: Customer Experience, Digital Transformation, Environment and Innovation.
+Judges visited all of the shortlisted high streets, assessing each one based on their original entry against the four pillars of success: Customer Experience, Digital Transformation, Environment and Innovation.

 Click on the judges to learn more.